Director of Child and Adolescent Medicine, Georgia

 Specialty outpatient treatment for eating disorders offers effective early intervention.
 It is imperative that eating disorders are treated as soon as they’re identified.
 There’s no such thing as not being “sick enough” to receive treatment.
 Studies show that early intervention for eating disorders leads to improved treatment outcomes, reducing the length of recovery, symptom intensity, and rate of recurrence.
 Early intervention for children and adolescents is especially crucial to ensure the patient’s physical, psychological, and social development continues unimpeded.

-Alternatively, outpatient care is recommended for patients who are stepping down from residential and inpatient levels of care so they can transition from 24/7 treatment for a severe eating disorder back to their everyday lives with a support system in place.
+Alternatively, outpatient care is recommended for patients who are stepping down from residential and inpatient levels of care so they can transition from 24/7 treatment back to their everyday lives with a support system in place.

 What is the difference between partial hospitalization (PHP), intensive outpatient (IOP), and outpatient services at Veritas Collaborative?

-At Veritas Collaborative, PHP and IOP are designed for patients in need of professional support that is less intensive than that provided in a residential setting but more intensive than that provided in a traditional outpatient setting.
+At Veritas Collaborative, PHP and IOP are designed for patients in need of professional support that is less intensive than what is provided in an inpatient or residential setting, but more intensive than what is provided in a traditional outpatient setting.

 Our Partial Hospitalization Program (PHP) is a good fit for those who need a highly structured, supportive plan while recovering in a “real life” setting.
 Outside of programming hours, patients can immediately practice recovery skills in their daily lives.
 Patients typically spend a minimum of 30 hours per week in PHP.